flowchart TD

 51.1.1 1.1 Learning as inference from examples

-A supervised learning problem assumes an unknown target function \(f: \mathcal{X} \to \mathcal{Y}\) that maps inputs to outputs.
-We never observe \(f\) directly.
-We observe a finite sample \(D = \{(x_i, y_i)\}_{i=1}^{n}\), drawn (we hope) from the same distribution \(\mathcal{D}\) that will generate future inputs.
-The learning algorithm searches a hypothesis space \(\mathcal{H}\) for a function \(h\) that approximates \(f\) well on \(D\), in the hope that low error on the sample implies low error on the distribution.
+A supervised learning problem assumes a joint distribution \(\mathcal{D}\) over \(\mathcal{X} \times \mathcal{Y}\) and an unknown target relationship between inputs and outputs.
+We never observe \(\mathcal{D}\) directly.
+We observe a finite sample \(D = \{(x_i, y_i)\}_{i=1}^{n}\), drawn (we hope) from the same distribution that will generate future inputs and labels.
+The learning algorithm searches a hypothesis space \(\mathcal{H}\) for a function \(h\) that approximates the target well on \(D\), in the hope that low error on the sample implies low error on the distribution.

 This framing makes the dependence on data explicit.
 The algorithm can only ever know the target through the sample.
 If the sample misrepresents the distribution, the best possible hypothesis still inherits that misrepresentation.
 The model is a compression of its training data, and no optimizer, however powerful, can recover information that the data never contained.
+This is an instance of a more general principle sometimes called the data-processing inequality: post-processing cannot create information about the target that the input did not already carry.

 51.1.2 1.2 The bias-variance view of data